(Enchanter) Nami inflation

 Best Overall Build

 Hi there, I'm Bad at Nami, an EUW Nami main since season four.
-I managed to peak Masters in S11 thanks to elo inflation, and have recently managed to break in to grandmaster.
+I managed to peak Masters in S11 thanks to elo inflation, and ended grandmaster in S12.

 I am mechanically terrible, but that's the good news.
 The guide aggregates my Nami (and support) knowledge, and does not require any amazing skill to pull off.
 I have only ever had good mental and macro on my side, and the latter will be taught in this guide.